amanverma-765/PixLock/README.md

 # PixLock

-PixLock is a simple and easy to use app for storing your important photos and videos with proper encryption
+PixLock is a simple app for securely storing your important photos and videos with proper encryption

 ## LockScreen